 Salt and sand textures provide a tactile experience in coastal kitchen designs, bringing the essence of the beach indoors.
 These textures can be introduced through finishes on cabinets, countertops, or decorative accents.
 Using materials like sandstone or textured paints can add depth and authenticity to the kitchen decor.
 These elements are particularly effective in creating a rustic yet sophisticated beach house feel.
 If you love the tactile qualities of coastal environments, incorporating salt and sand textures is a must.

-- Furniture: woven rattan counter stools with natural finish frames
+- Furniture: woven seagrass counter stools with light oak legs

-- Lighting: white woven rattan cone pendant lights with chain suspension
+- Lighting: white woven rattan pendant lights with chain suspension

 22. Seaside Glass Backsplashes